arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 * Click to select the "Open in new session" checkbox
 * Click "Create Project"

 **Want to watch this process?
-Click on the image below to play an animated gif.**
+Click on the image below to play an animated gif.
+It will continue to loop and you can re-start it by clicking again.**

 <div style="display:none">@gifPreload</div>